 Chacombe, of course, was where William Alexander was working and he and Anne were living, during the first few years of the Order of the Golden Dawn.
 I think it suited them.
 The Wykeham-Martins did not live at Chacombe Priory, although they owned it, so the Aytons were not bothered by the continual presence of the vicarage’s patron.
 The village was not added to the railway network until after the Aytons had gone - when they wanted to go into Banbury, they walked there.
 Chacombe was a quiet, easily-overlooked place in rural England - just what alchemist William Alexander wanted and what gentlewoman Anne was used to and trained for.

 Normal life included not much visiting or being visited in the rural winter; William Alexander attending to his parish duties; and probably alchemy.
-The Aytons didn’t attend very many meetings of the GD’s Isis-Urania temple as they all took place in London; though they did do their best to attend the big GD rituals around Whitsun and at the equinoxes, usually combining them with a lot of other family and other business that could only be done in London.
+The Aytons didn’t attend very many meetings of the GD’s Isis-Urania temple as they all took place in London; though they did do their best to attend the big GD rituals around Whitsun and at the equinoxes, usually combining them with family and other business that could only be done in London.
 The ‘other business’ included going to meetings of the Theosophical Society - both the Aytons had joined the TS in July 1889 - and to more informal occasions with other TS members, like a seance at which Annie Besant was also present: I find it really hard to picture the Aytons round the same spiritualist table with Annie Besant.

 What had probably been the Aytons’ normal winter routine for many years was interrupted when Anne was ill in March 1890.
 The bishop allowed them to take a trip at short notice to Yorkshire - probably to Harrogate - to help her recovery.